Adroiti/docs-for-code-review-tools/RuboCop/Security-MarshalLoad.md

 ## Description

-This cop checks for the use of Marshal class methods which have potential security issues leading to remote code execution when loading from an untrusted source.
+This rule checks for the use of Marshal class methods which have potential security issues leading to remote code execution when loading from an untrusted source.

-### Example
+## Examples

 ```ruby
 # bad